 Competition in our market may intensify in the future, which could slow our ability to grow or execute our strategy.
 Our current and potential customers may choose to develop their own solutions internally, particularly if we are slow in deploying our solutions.
 Many of these companies have the financial and technical capability to develop their own solutions.
-Currently, we are not aware of any other provider of comprehensive out-sourced solutions for systematic IC yield and performance enhancement.
-We believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage competitors to enter into our market.
+Currently, we are not aware of any other provider of comprehensive commercial solutions for systematic IC yield and performance enhancement.
+We face indirect competition from the internal groups at IC companies that work on process integration, including groups at current customers, such as Toshiba or Conexant, and at prospective customers.
+Some vendors to IC companies may also compete with us indirectly.
+For example, Cadence Design Systems, Inc., a prominent electronic design automation vendor, has offerings that help enhance IC layout in ways that could result in improved yield.
+Providers of yield management software aimed at maintaining and improving yield in mass production, such as KLA-Tencor Corporation, help us maintain yield gains achieved in integration and ramp, and could be perceived as indirect competition.
+In addition to such indirect competition, we believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage direct competitors to enter into our market.
 For example, large integrated organizations, such as IDMs, electronic design automation software providers, IC design service companies or semiconductor equipment vendors, may decide to spin-off a business unit that competes with us.
 Other potential competitors include fabrication facilities that may decide to offer solutions competitive with ours as part of their value proposition to their customers.
-If these potential competitors are able to attract industry partners or customers faster than we can, we may not be able to grow and execute our strategy as quickly or at all.
+If these potential competitors are able to attract industry partners or customers faster than we can, we may not be able to grow and execute our strategy as guickly or at all.
 In addition, customer preferences may shift away from our design-to-silicon yield solutions as a result of the increase in competition.